janayee-c/ncis/README.md

-Developed for NCIS Project at the Visual Cognition lab
+Developed for NCIS Project at the Visual Cognition lab using JS, Chakra and React